 These are the biggest reasons to avoid overdosing on sleeping pills.
 Is your addiction to sleeping pills worth more than your life?
 No, it is not.

 The consequences of sleeping pills abuse makes itself abundantly clear to you when you have to go through withdrawal.
-The sleeping pills withdrawal process is a very difficult one.
+The sleeping pills withdrawal process is a very difficult one and slow one.
 You should expect to experience a whole myriad of different symptoms.

 - Your body might become anxious.
 This is most certainly going to happen to you if you try to stop taking the medication.